diojin/mockingjay/docs/distributed.md

 >    1. If the proposer receives a response to its prepare requests (numbered n) from a majority of acceptors, then it sends an accept request to each of those acceptors for a proposal numbered n with a value v , where v is the value of the highest-numbered proposal among the responses, or is any value if the responses reported no proposals.
 >    2. If an acceptor receives an accept request for a proposal numbered n, it accepts the proposal unless it has already responded to a prepare request having a number greater than n.

-Basic Paxos[edit]
+###### Basic Paxos
 This protocol is the most basic of the Paxos family.
 Each instance of the Basic Paxos protocol decides on a single output value.
 The protocol proceeds over several rounds.
 A successful round has two phases.
 A Proposer should not initiate Paxos if it cannot communicate with at least a Quorum of Acceptors:

+1. Phase 1
-Phase 1a: Prepare[edit]
+    1. Phase 1a: Prepare
     A Proposer (the leader) creates a proposal identified with a number N. This number must be greater than any previous proposal number used by this Proposer.
 Then, it sends a Prepare message containing this proposal to a Quorum of Acceptors.
 The Proposer decides who is in the Quorum.
-Phase 1b: Promise[edit]
+    2. Phase 1b: Promise
     If the proposal's number N is higher than any previous proposal number received from any Proposer by the Acceptor, then the Acceptor must return a promise to ignore all future proposals having a number less than N. If the Acceptor accepted a proposal at some point in the past, it must include the previous proposal number and previous value in its response to the Proposer.
     Otherwise, the Acceptor can ignore the received proposal.
 It does not have to answer in this case for Paxos to work.
 However, for the sake of optimization, sending a denial (Nack) response would tell the Proposer that it can stop its attempt to create consensus with proposal N.
+2. Phase 2
-Phase 2a: Accept Request[edit]
+    1. Phase 2a: Accept Request
     If a Proposer receives enough promises from a Quorum of Acceptors, it needs to set a value to its proposal.
 If any Acceptors had previously accepted any proposal, then they'll have sent their values to the Proposer, who now must set the value of its proposal to the value associated with the highest proposal number reported by the Acceptors.
-If none of the Acceptors had accepted a proposal up to this point, then the Proposer may choose any value for its proposal.[17]
+If none of the Acceptors had accepted a proposal up to this point, then the Proposer may choose any value for its proposal.
     The Proposer sends an Accept Request message to a Quorum of Acceptors with the chosen value for its proposal.
-Phase 2b: Accepted[edit]
+    2. Phase 2b: Accepted
     If an Acceptor receives an Accept Request message for a proposal N, it must accept it if and only if it has not already promised to any prepare proposals having an identifier greater than N. In this case, it should register the corresponding value v and send an Accepted message to the Proposer and every Learner.
 Else, it can ignore the Accept Request.
     Note that an Acceptor can accept multiple proposals.
 These proposals may even have different values in the presence of certain failures.
 However, the Paxos protocol will guarantee that the Acceptors will ultimately agree on a single value.
     Rounds fail when multiple Proposers send conflicting Prepare messages, or when the Proposer does not receive a Quorum of responses (Promise orAccepted).
 In these cases, another round must be started with a higher proposal number.
     Notice that when Acceptors accept a request, they also acknowledge the leadership of the Proposer.
 Hence, Paxos can be used to select a leader in a cluster of nodes.

 Here is a graphic representation of the Basic Paxos protocol.
 Note that the values returned in the Promise message are null the first time a proposal is made, since no Acceptor has accepted a value before in this round.

-Message flow: Basic Paxos[edit]
+Message flow: Basic Paxos
 (first round is successful)

+![distributed_paxos_img_1]

 Vn = highest of (Va,Vb,Vc)